Linear Circuit Analysis

 Ideal Operational Amplifiers

-An ideal OmAmp is an OpAmp with input resistance $R_{in}=\infty$, output resistance $R_{out}=0$, and gain $A=\infty$.
-In practice, real OpAmps have relatively high input resistance (usually over $1 M\Omega$), low output resitance (below $100 \Omega$) and very high gain ($over $10^6$) and can be often approximated with an ideal OpAmp.
+An ideal OpAmp is an OpAmp with infinite input resistance $R_{in}=\infty$, zero output resistance $R_{out}=0$, and infinite gain $A=\infty$.
+Many commercial OpAmps have relatively high input resistance (usually $\gt 1 \: {\textcolor{gray}M\Omega}$), low output resitance ($\lt 100 \: {\textcolor{gray}\Omega}$) and very high gain ($\gt 10^6$) and can be often approximated as ideal OpAmps.

 A1 A2